7 Facts and Forecasts: The BPO Industry in the Philippines

 The Philippines’ Business Process Outsourcing (BPO) industry has ‘edged out India’ as the call center leader of the world.
 BPO is now the biggest contributor to the Philippines’ gross domestic product.
 We give you fast facts and numbers about it here.

-Also called the IT-BPM (Information Technology and Business Process Management) sector composed of customer relationship, support and KPO (knowledge process outsourcing including digital agencies, software development and financial backroom services), it’s the country’s fastest growing industry.
+Also called the IT-BPM (Information Technology and Business Process Management) sector composed of the customer relationship, support, and KPO (knowledge process outsourcing including digital agencies, software development, and financial backroom services), it’s the country’s fastest-growing industry.
 More and more investments are made and sealed every year.

-3. Industry experts predict the industry revenue to reach $25 billion by 2016, and $55 billion by 2020.
-The IT and Business Process Association of the Philippines (IBPAP) has a more modest projection of $21.3 billion revenue for 2016.
+3. Industry experts predict the industry revenue to reach $38.9 billion by 2022, with 2.5 million people working in outsourcing in 2028.
+The IT and Business Process Association of the Philippines (IBPAP) predicted $32.4 billion in revenue by the end of 2022.

 Several factors for the country’s success in BPO are: